Skip to main content

 However, many federal loans will allow you to apply for the loan without making a hard inquiry on the score.
 The only federal student loan that currently requires a hard inquiry is Direct Plus, which is available to parents of undergraduates, and to graduate and professional students – not to standard undergraduates.

-Getting a student loan can therefore be easier because it doesn’t require the hard credit check and won’t negatively effect your credit score.
+Getting a student loan can therefore be easier because it doesn’t require a hard credit check and won’t negatively effect your credit score.
 However, be aware that this is only the case with federal student loans, not private ones.

 Length of Credit